synthesis-article-writing

 Article Writing

-A two-phase workflow for creating high-quality thought leadership articles: research/validation followed by strategic writing.
+A three-phase workflow for creating high-quality thought leadership articles: research/validation, strategic writing, and pre-publication critical review.
 Use when exploring a book, concept, or trend and connecting it to your expertise.

 Phase 1: Research & Validation